 - A legal precedent was set through a 2012 lawsuit when the purely digital (with no physical space) company Netflix was identified as a place of public accommodation.
-Since then, the majority of lawsuits against commercial entities have targeted the retail/eCommerce industry.
+Since then, the majority of lawsuits against commercial entities have targeted the retail/eCommerce, and education industries.

 - According to the NY Times in a May 2018 report By Erica L. Green entitled "Disability and Civil Rights Groups Sue DeVos Over Investigation Rollbacks (external link)", Education advocate Marcie Lipsitt (external link "had opened more than 2,400 web-accessibility complaints against various educational institutions in the last two years which resulted in more than 1,000 resolution agreements with institutions such as colleges and universities, which vowed to make their websites accessible to people who are deaf or blind or who struggle with fine motor skills".
 In May of 2018, The department of education released new rules resulting in the dismissal of more than 500 cases filed by Marcie Lipsitt.
 The changes have also resulted in some of the previous agreements being revised.